 - Reflecting on the program learning themes: Global education and diversity, innovation and technology, and research and leadership.

-Students must be active in 40204 Master of Teaching (Secondary) or 40205 Master of Teaching (Primary) to enrol in this course.
+Students must be active in 40205 Master of Teaching (Primary) and have successfully completed LANTITE Milestone, 120 units including EDUC6762 or EDUC6772 to enrol in this course.
+They cannot enrol if they have successfully completed EDUC6763 or EDUC6764.

 Successfully completed 120 units including EDUC6762 or EDUC6772